Deutsch: Wunder / Español: Maravilla / Português: Maravilha / Français: Merveille / Italiano: Meraviglia

 Presidential palace refers to the official residence and workplace of a country's president.
 These palaces . . .
 Read More

-Tabuk is a city located in the northwestern region of Saudi Arabia.
-Known for its historical significance, . . .
+Saidu Sharif is a town located in the Swat Valley of Khyber Pakhtunkhwa, Pakistan, known for its scenic . . .
 Read More